EventStore/EventStore/docs/plugins/User-certificates-plugin.md

 ## Setup Instructions

 1. Download the User Certificates plugin.
-2. Place it in the `.\plugins` directory within your EventStoreDB installation.
+2. Place it in the `.\plugins` directory within your EventStoreDB installation directory.
 3. In the EventStoreDB `.\config` directory, add the following configuration to `.\config\plugin-config.json`:

 ```